twbs/bootstrap/site/content/docs/5.0/layout/grid.md

 // Make the element grid-ready (applying everything but the width)
 @include make-col-ready();

+// Without optional size values, the mixin will create equal columns (similar to using .col)
+@include make-col();
 @include make-col($size, $columns: $grid-columns);

 // Get fancy by offsetting, or changing the sort order